cloudfoundry/cf-mysql-release/README.md

 1. [Create Manifest and Deploy](#create_manifest)
 1. [Register the Service Broker](#register_broker)

-After installation, the MySQL service will be visible in the Services Marketplace; using [the CLI](https://github.com/cloudfoundry/cli) run `cf marketplace`.
+After installation, the MySQL service will be visible in the Services Marketplace; using the [CLI](https://github.com/cloudfoundry/cli), run `cf marketplace`.

 ### Upload Stemcell<a name="upload_stemcell"></a>